-A. Governing Document
+B. Governing Document

 The QAP is the governing document for the LIHTC Program.
-If any inconsistencies with other program documents, including the electronic Application, are noted, the Qualified Allocation Plan is the controlling document and dictates the Corporation's requirements for the LIHTC Program.
+If any inconsistencies with other program documents, including the Underwriting Application, are noted, the Qualified Allocation Plan is the controlling document and dictates the Corporation's requirements for the LIHTC Program.

-B. Modification of Program Instructions, Requirements, and Procedures
+C. Modification of Program Instructions, Requirements, and Procedures